 Submit an abstract

-Submit an abstract to give an oral or poster presentation.
+Submit an abstract to give a poster presentation.

 Contributed talks will be selected based from the submitted abstracts.
 There may be up to 20 slots available for contributed talks.
 In the registration you can select the preferred presentation form (oral or poster), but keep in mind the limited number of oral presentations.
 Some of the accepted presentations may be, therefore, be assigned a poster presentation, despite the preference.
 However, there will also be poster awards.